not-nexus/shelf-lib-js/README.md

     // Import the library.
     var shelfLib = require("./lib/app")("<URL where pyshelf is hosted>");

-    // Or, if you want verbose logging on the library:
+    // Or, you can pass in an options object:
-    // var shelfLib = require("./lib/app")("<URL where pyshelf is hosted>", "debug");
+    // var shelfLib = require("./lib/app")("<URL where pyshelf is hosted>", {
+            logLevel: "debug",          // Sets the desired amount of logging.
+                                        // Values can be: "info", "debug", or "warning".
+                                        // Defaults to "warning".
+            "strictHostCheck": false    // Turns off request strictHostCheck.
+                                        // Defaults to true.
+        });

-    // Grab a reference to a bucket. var reference = shelfLib.getReference("refName", "<super secret pyshelf API key>");
+    // Grab a reference to a bucket. var reference = shelfLib.initReference("refName", "<super secret pyshelf API key>");

-    // Grab the artifact reference at location "/path". var artifact = reference.getArtifact("path");
+    // Grab the artifact reference at location "/path". var artifact = reference.initArtifact("path");

-    // Or, if you want to get a reference with a unique URL: var artifact = reference.getArtifact("path", true);

     // Upload data to the artifact at "/path". artifact.upload("Hello data!").then((response) => {